fopineda/chat-app/README.md

     ```bash
     npm start
     ```
-5. If no errors cam up, then the app should be running on your local machine (computer).
+5. If no errors came up, then the app should be running on your local machine (computer).
 Go to http://localhost:3000/ on your browser.

 _Note: If you want to run the app in dev mode, then run "npm run dev" instead of "npm start" for step 4.
 Dev mode is just normal mode with nodemon activated._